 Have you ever noticed that being with miserable people makes you feel miserable, too?
 Well, the reverse applies, too, with happy people making you feel happier.
 Research from Harvard and San Diego University has even found that each additional happy person you’re with increases your own levels of happiness by 9%.
 Definitely a case of ‘the more the merrier’.

 Maybe you don’t need telling this, but music makes you feel better.
 Research at McGill University found that listening to your favorite music boosts your dopamine levels, making you feel happier.
 So load up Spotify and that classic playlist you made and get ready to feel good.

-If 2020 hasn’t been all you’d hoped for so far, don’t worry.
+If this year hasn’t been all you’d hoped for so far, don’t worry.
 There’s still time to turn things around and feel happier, so why not try out these tips?